sage-develop/why/products/trade_finance_products.v3.md

 - Use when the buyer and seller have agreed to settle the trade using a **Sight LC**.
 - The loan is used when the seller wants **immediate payment** under a Sight LC.
-- The bank advances funds once compliant documents are presented.
+- Calculate financing gap with Sight LC formula to know if the seller needs financing.
-- Loan type: advance/negotiation under Sight LC.
+- If the seller needs financing, choose Export Bill under Letter of Credit (Bank advances funds once docs presented), if not, wait until the buyer's bank pays at sight.
-- Use when the seller does not want to wait for the buyer’s bank or buyer’s payment.
+- The bank advances funds once compliant documents are presented then the transaction is completed.

 #### 9. Bill Receivable under Letter of Credit